Baronial, worldly, splendid

 When you stand on the lawn at La Residence, the Cape Winelands’ most decadent boutique hotel, mountains completely encircle you.
 Steel-blue silhouettes and craggy gray cliffs plunge to a blanket of pine trees, which border a patchwork of crops: plums, grapes, olive trees.
 Then, in the foreground, the property’s parterres spill over with white roses.
 That the interiors are just as dreamy and dramatic seems only appropriate.

 The hotel allows for children over 10 years in the main hotel.
-For families with small children, or guests wanting more privacy, the property has five vineyard suites, set apart from the main hotel ranging from one to three bedrooms.
-There is also a second pool and club house for guests to enjoy.
+For families with small children, or guests wanting more privacy, the property has five vineyard villas, set apart from the main hotel ranging from one to three bedrooms.
+There is also a second pool and club house for guests of the villas to enjoy.

 As fabulous as the rooms are, one of the best parts of the La Residence experience is mealtime.
 Whether you are having breakfast amidst the mainly peacocks that roam the estate, or a specially arranged private dinner, the wonderful staff will arrange a table for you near one of the towering stone fireplaces, seating you in tall red leather armchairs by a crackling fire, and serving you local wines and fresh fare.
 While grand and opulent, La Residence is somehow cozy and intimate at the same time: just another day in your own private château.